seoelab/Seoela-personal-website/content/authors/admin/_index.md

 ## About Me

 I am a Ph.D. student in Economics at Indiana University.
-My research focuses on the intersection of international trade, energy, and environmental economics, with a secondary concentration in computational macroeconomics.
-I examine how globalization and environmental policy interact through channels such as trade and regulation, and I analyze their broader economic and societal implications.
+My research focuses on the intersection of international trade, energy economics, and environmental economics, with a secondary concentration in computational macroeconomics.
+I study how globalization and the environment interact through trade, infrastructure, and energy and environmental regulation, and I evaluate their broader economic and societal consequences.
+I also maintain an interest in housing markets, particularly the determinants of spatial variation in home prices.
 Prior to beginning my doctoral studies, I served as a labor economist at the Idaho Department of Labor.

 {{% staticref "https://bonangseoela.netlify.app/uploads/resume.pdf" "newtab" %}} For more information, please see my CV.{{% /staticref %}}